maxwellbrenner/TheOddsAPI-Interfacing/README.md

 ## Project Functionality

 This project provides a three-stage pipeline to interface with UFC data, preprocess betting odds, and append them to detailed fight data.
 The result is a consolidated dataset that combines event details, fighter statistics, and odds information.

 The project workflow is organized as follows:

-1. **API Interfacing**: The first notebook interfaces with the UFC API to retrieve event, fight, and fighter information.
+1. **API Interfacing**: The first notebook interfaces with TheOddsAPI to retrieve event, fight, and fighter information.
 2. **Odds Preprocessing**: The second notebook preprocesses raw odds data by structuring, filtering, and calculating implied probabilities.
 3. **Appending Odds Data**: The final notebook integrates odds into the UFC data, appending calculated average and best odds for each fight.